-The Society of Actuaries ("SOA") published mortality tables and improvement scales are used in developing the best estimate of mortality for U.S. plans.
-In October 2016, the SOA published an updated improvement scale which reduced expected mortality improvements from previously published scales.
-Based on our perspective of future longevity, we updated the mortality assumptions to incorporate this updated scale for purposes of measuring pension and other postretirement benefit obligations at December 31, 2016.
-(Emphasis added.)
+Society of Actuaries[] ("SOA") published mortality tables and improvement scales are used in developing the best estimate of mortality for plans in the U.S. On October 27, 2014, the SOA published updated mortality tables and an updated improvement scale, both of which reflect longer anticipated lifetimes.
+Based on an evaluation of these new tables and our perspective of future longevity, we updated the mortality assumptions for purposes of measuring pension and other postretirement benefit obligations at December 31, 2014.
+The change to the mortality assumption increased the year-end pension and other postretirement benefit obligations by \$1.119 billion and \$51 million, respectively.
+At December 31, 2014, we also revised the retirement assumptions for non-union plan participants based on recent retirement experience.
+The change to the retirement assumption decreased the year-end pension and other postretirement benefit obligations by \$383 and \$234 million, respectively.
+17 (Emphasis added.)